jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Soul color:** Green
 *   **Intelligence:** Mortal-like

 Powerful mages attempted to immortalize themselves by encasing their brains in steel, skull-shaped chambers etched with magical runes on the interior.
+Their skulls have two crystals for eyes, which glow faintly green.
+Steelskulls have hinged jaws that move open and closed as they speak.
 Their bodies vary in shape and size depending on how the vessel was constructed.
 Some are humanoid, and others resemble spiders or quadrupeds.
 They retain the full knowledge of their past life.
 Some Steelskulls haunt underground libraries, often seeking to complete research that was unfinished in life.
 Other Steelskulls sought to dedicate their immortal existence to the practice of philosophy, and sealed themselves away solitarily in Ksylic spheres.

 Steelskulls are neither undead nor true constructs.
 A Steelskull's still living brain is the seat of its soul, and its brain chamber sustains the living brain beyond what is natural.
 The brain chamber itself is completely non-magical.
-The Steelskull's brain casts a spell, called "the Steelskull sustaining spell", which has several properties:
+A Steelskull's brain casts a spell, called "the Steelskull sustaining spell", which has several properties:

-* It is a special, continuous spell which is not disrupted by most counter magic.
+* It is a unique, permanent spell which is not disrupted by most counter magic.
 Therefore, a simple dispel does not instantly kill a Steelskull or interrupt its operation.
 * The steel brain chamber's runes respond to the spell as long as it is active.
-* The Steelskull is indefinitely preserved, without any need to eat, drink, or breathe.
+* The Steelskull's brain is preserved, without any need to eat, drink, breathe, or sleep.
+It does not age.
 * The Steelskull is granted a sense of sight, sound, and touch.
 * The Steelskull is granted the power of speech.
 * The Steelskull is granted the ability to telekinetically animate its steel body, which is welded to the brain chamber.